prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 # Week 7 - Nondestructive editing & image composite

-## Fundation of Design for Layout & Composition
+## Layout & Composition, Fundation of Design

 To make an image look good, we will first go over the Fundation of Design for Layout & Composition.